 Joe Sent Me features a menu full of pub grub and comfort food, with a few twists here and there.
 A few of the highlights include outstanding handcut fries, similarly good sweet potato fries, fried pickles with a bit of a kick from being marinated in jalapeno juice, some of the best wings in all of Cambridge (and they can be ordered with a white-hot "diablo" sauce or as buffalo wings or BBQ wings), tenders coated with their excellent buffalo sauce, cheeseburger sliders that aren't dried out like they so often are at some other bars, char-grilled burgers that use high-quality Angus beef and have more than 10 different options for toppings, a flatbread with the works that is available as a special, and a signature fish and chips plate with tender fish and not much grease (they are lightly fried).
-Among the sandwiches at Joe Sent Me is a marvelous option called Joe Montana's West Coast Wrap, which is stuffed with the aforementioned turkey tips and combined with bacon, spinach, mushrooms, and a creamy guacamole.
+Among the sandwiches at Joe Sent Me is a marvelous steak tip wrap, but sadly, one similar option called Joe Montana's West Coast Wrap that featured turkey tips, bacon, spinach, mushrooms, and guacamole is no longer offered.
 Beer, wine, and liquor are available here, with the beer selection including a few craft brews and seasonal specials.

 A hidden gem of sorts, Joe Sent Me resides in a mini "restaurant row" in North Cambridge that includes several terrific little-known dining spots.
 And even though it seems a bit out of the way to folks who travel by the T, the Davis Square subway stop is actually only a short walk from the place, and a bus stop is extremely close by.
 (Parking is also pretty easy in this part of the city.)
 If you like speakeasy-style spots such as Lucky's Lounge, you'll probably love Joe Sent Me, as it has the true feel of a "secret" bar without being overly secret.
 [Ed note: A location of Joe Sent Me can also be found on Main Street in Waltham.]